 Diamond and gemstone necklaces are typical heirlooms.
 Many people receive cross pendants to commemorate their communion or wedding.
 Lockets, heart shaped pendants and initial necklaces are charming and personal items of jewellery.

 A diamond bracelet is a jewellery collection staple.
 Classic tennis bracelets are effortless to wear and never grow old-fashioned.

 5. Eternity and wedding rings

 An eternity ring is a beautiful and traditional representation of the circle of life.
 These special rings are often given as wedding rings, anniversary presents or to commemorate the birth of a first child.
 Few jewellery items are as representative of family ties and deep affection.
 When eventually handed down from parent to child, they create a legacy of love.

 What if you wish to create your own heirloom?
 Jewellery is the perfect choice.
 If you buy a piece wisely, it can be worn and enjoyed forever.

 If you want a gemstone, the Big Five Gems – diamonds, rubies, sapphires, emeralds and tanzanite – provide most financial value.
 In terms of durability, sapphires and rubies are the best due to their almost diamond-like hardness.

 What to consider when choosing an heirloom?

-When you purchase an item that you intend to pass on as a heirloom one day, consider its style and quality.
-It should be solidly made with first class materials that hold up to wear and tear.
+When you purchase an item that you intend to pass on as an heirloom one day, consider its style and quality.
+It should be solidly made with first-class materials that hold up to wear and tear.
 Finally, think timeless rather than trendy.
 Choose a classic style that will never go out of fashion.

 Liked this?
 Visit TheDiamondStore.co.uk to view beautiful jewellery.